Stay connected with me - sign up for my newsletter

 A bit of history ~ and explanation

 Our interaction with trees and forests runs deep in our existence.
 Where we are pleased to experience two or three generations of people, a tree easily experiences five, ten or more generations of people.
+His desire is to express this duality of modern living next to wilderness - with the feeling that it is actually we who are the characters in a told story.
+We are the ghost stories; the local lore…and the landscape tells its own stories about us.

 •